adamdimopoulos/CMMCPolicyInitiative/README.md

   ./deploy-policySetDef.ps1 -definitionFile C:\PolicyInitiatives\CMMC_L3\CMMCL3_Policyinitiative.json -subscriptionId 00000000-0000-0000-0000-000000000000
   ```

-  **In command Azure CLI and Powershell modules a Policy Initiative is referred to as a Policy Set.
+  **In Azure CLI and Powershell modules a Policy Initiative is referred to as a Policy Set.
 Also the github workflow and policies folders can be ignored for the sake of evaluating this sample**

   # Next Steps